Pjmaciel/my_study_rspec_with_rails/README.md

 # my_study_rspec_with_rails
-Repository for testing rspec with ruby on rails
+Repositorio para test do Rspec no ruby on rails